iechor/docs/content/compose/gettingstarted.md

    redis             alpine        9d8fa9aa0e5b  3 weeks ago    27.5MB
    ```

-   You can inspect images with `docker inspect <tag or id>`.
+   You can inspect images with `iechor inspect <tag or id>`.

-5. Stop the application, either by running `docker compose down`
+5. Stop the application, either by running `iechor compose down`
    from within your project directory in the second terminal, or by
    hitting `CTRL+C` in the original terminal where you started the app.